Pathlights keeps you informed. Our services continue and we are available at 708.361.0219

 We are closely monitoring the rapidly changing information about COVID-19 to ensure the health and safety of our staff and everyone we serve.

 When the pandemic began, Pathlights was one of the first to quickly organize a local healthcare event with a leading infectious disease expert to inform and educate the community about the virus and its impact on the aging community.
-Since March 2020, we've hosted four presentations featuring the latest news and updates from Dr. Michael Ison, Professor, Divisions of Infectious Diseases and Organ Transplantation, Northwestern University Feinberg School of Medicine.
-Here is the latest presentation: March 9, 2021
+Since March 2020, we've hosted six presentations featuring the latest news and updates from Dr. Michael Ison, Professor, Divisions of Infectious Diseases and Organ Transplantation, Northwestern University Feinberg School of Medicine.
+Here is the latest presentation: June 16, 2021

 It takes a village, a state, and a country.
 Here are some of the organizations that we've been partnering with to make sure older adults, adults with disabilities, their caregivers, and friends, have information about COVID-19, the importance of vaccinations for flu and COVID-19, and preventative measures to maintain a healthy bubble.